 Let's talk maple syrup

-- Pure grade maple syrup goes a long way.
+- Pure-grade maple syrup goes a long way.
 It is considered an unrefined sugar which means that while it holds sugar it also holds nutrients and vitamins.

+And, P.S.
 Always choose gluten-free if you have celiac or gluten-related disorders.

 If you want to make this recipe candida diet-friendly omit all sugar sources.
 It's still delish!